Vacation Ideas For Your Wedding Anniversary

 At first, Blue Springs was only a weekend retreat, but then the Callaways began to spend more and more time in their simple cabin.
 When they finally moved from LaGrange to Hamilton, their land holdings had increased far beyond the original purchase of Blue Springs.
 Cason used to say he didn’t want all the land in the world, just the land that adjoined his.

 Cason and Virginia Callaway built a four-bedroom cottage after purchasing 2,500 acres in Harris County in 1930.
 Fuller Callaway Jr. and his wife, Alice, built what is today the main house.
 Both houses were originally planned to be weekend country retreats for the couples to commute to from LaGrange, 30 miles away.
 Virginia and Alice Callaway were sisters and married the Callaway brothers in 1920 and 1930, respectively.

 The 14-acre lake in front of the house was the first of many lakes to be built by Cason.
 He named it Lake Ida for his mother, Ida Cason Callaway.
 This house is located three miles from the actual “blue springs” that inspired the Callaways to visit here and eventually move from LaGrange in 1938.

-Blue Springs Farms became a pioneer in food processing.
-Cason believed in fresh food and he built a dehydrating plant, a canning plant, grain storage facilities and freezer lockers so the bounty grown at Blue Springs could be processed locally.
+Blue Springs Farm became a pioneer ground for food processing.
+Cason believed in fresh food, and he built a dehydrating plant, a canning plant, grain storage facilities, and freezer lockers so the bounty grown at Blue Springs could be processed locally.

 Cason Callaway the industrialist had become one of Georgia’s leading farmers and agricultural economists.
 Soon Cason’s days as a farmer became just as hectic as those in textiles, and in 1947 his heart let him know it was time to slow down.
 While convalescing from a heart attack, he turned away from the farm, feeling that it had served its purpose.